SAP-samples/ui5-typescript-walkthrough/steps/31/README.md

 ### webapp/view/Detail.view.xml

 Our last piece to fit the puzzle together is the detail view.
-We replace the app controller by the new detail controller that will take care of setting the item's context on the view and bind the properties `intro` and `title` of the `ObjectHeader` to the fields `ShipperName` and `ProductName` of our `invoice` model to display display does two fields of an invoice on the view.
+We replace the app controller by the new detail controller that will take care of setting the item's context on the view and bind the properties `intro` and `title` of the `ObjectHeader` to the fields `ShipperName` and `ProductName` of our `invoice` model to display display those two fields of an invoice on the view.
 We could add more detailed information from the `invoice` object here, but for simplicity reasons we just display these two fields for now.

 ```xml
 <mvc:View